Shuaib21803/Realtime-Emotion-Detection/README.md

 ## Introduction

-An innovative project that combines the power of computer vision and speech analysis to provide real-time emotion detection in both facial expressions and spoken words.
+An innovative project that combines the power of computer vision and speech analysis to provide real-time emotion detection in both facial expressions and voice tones.

 ## Features